sav-che/TL-2/Authors/Hauman, Lucien {std. Haum.}.md

-> [!cite] BHL link: this entry starts at [page 101](https://www.biodiversitylibrary.org/item/103253#page/127/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 101](https://www.biodiversitylibrary.org/page/33068343) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Hauman, Lucien (1880-1965), Belgian botanist; educated at Gembloux; pupil of Leo Errera; at the Faculty of Agronomy in Buenos Aires, Argentina, from 1904-1926; professor of botany at the Université libre de Bruxelles 1928-1950; Dr. agron. h.c.
-Buenos Aires 1949. (*Haum.*).
+Buenos Aires 1949.
+**Abbreviated name**: *Haum.*

 #### Herbarium and types